AlbertGazizov/sequel_dm/README.md

 SequelDM is a Sequel based Data Mapper pattern implementation

-NOTE: this gem is not production ready!
+NOTE: This gem is not production ready, it need a lot of work yet!

 ## Installation